pablofullana/RoutineGenerator/README.md

 RutineGenerator
 ===============

-Simple form to create a training rutine
+Simple form to create a training routine